Skip to footer content

 Introduction to iTextSharp DLL and IronPDF Libraries

-iTextSharp and IronPDF are two popular libraries for working with PDF files in C#.
+iTextSharp and IronPDF features and trial information are available to help developers efficiently work with PDF files in C#.
 Both libraries provide a wide range of features and functionalities to create, edit, and manipulate PDF documents.

 iTextSharp DLL is a C# port of the Java-based iText library.
 It provides a simple and easy-to-use API for creating and manipulating PDF documents. iTextSharp is an open-source library that is available under the AGPL license.

 IronPDF is a .NET library that is designed to create, edit, and manipulate PDF files using C#.
 It provides a modern and intuitive API for working with PDF documents.
-IronPDF is a commercial library that comes with a free trial version and a paid version.
+IronPDF is a commercial library that comes with a free trial version and subscription options for more extensive usage.

 Comparing iTextSharp and IronPDF Libraries